expo/expo/docs/README.md

 </SnackInline>
 ```

+By default, `SnackInline` component uses `.tsx` when opening an example in Snack.
+To use `.js` extension, add `enableJavaScript` prop.

 ### Add multiple code variants

 Sometimes it's useful to show multiple ways of doing something, for instance, maybe you'd like to have an example using a React class component, and also an example of a functional component.